MichalStrehovsky/MichalStrehovsky.github.io/content/post/2024-01-02_2kbgame/index.md

 ![A large QR code](qr.png)

 If you scan the above QR code with a reader, you should get the game's executable data.
-You can try scannig it and running the game.
+You can try scanning it and running the game.

 If you're interested in learning more about sizecoding, I recommend the [in4k site](https://in4k.github.io/wiki/about) - even though most resources focus on C and C++, they translate easily to C# as well.
 What game can you fit in 4 kB?
 What can you do in 8 kB?